 The best patterns for beginners are the ones with non-complicated details and relatively few pieces to assemble.

 Tip: cleaning and storing fur

-Like leather and any expensive materials, there is a plethora of small things you can make with the scraps of fake fur.
-Here are a few ideas, in the weeks to come, join me for a few projects in which we’ll be making some great gifts for your love ones this Christmas using faux fur.
+Like leather and any expensive materials, there are a plethora of small things you can make with the scraps of fake fur.
+Here are a few ideas, in the weeks to come, join me for a few projects in which we'll be making some great gifts for your loved ones this Christmas using faux fur.
 Until next time!